$ cd fundamentals-of-devops

 This code sets the following parameters:

-1 | name : The name to use for the Lambda function and all other resources created by this module. |
+1 | name : The name to use for the Lambda function and all other resources. |

 2 | src_dir : The directory which contains the code for the Lambda function.
 The lambda module will zip this folder